 |Eyesight||6/6 or 6/9 distant vision for good eye||6/12 or 6/9 for worst eye.
 Near vision J 1 for good eye.
 J2 for worst eye|

-(As a part of the Physical test for IPS, in the first Medial Examination i.e., just after the interview, those didn’t meet the chest expansion criteria can appeal or show their chest expansion during second Medical Examination i.e., after the result.
+(As a part of the Physical test for IPS, in the first Medial Examination i.e., just after the interview, those who didn’t meet the Medical standards for IPS chest expansion criteria can appeal or show their chest expansion during second Medical Examination i.e., after the result.
 In case, if expansion is less during Medical Examination then the candidate will go to the next service).
 Know more about the medical procedure for IPS in the linked article.